 Jellyfin Community Standards

-Jellyfin aims to be the best media streaming platform possible, built entirely by volunteers without any monetary gain, proprietary/locked features, or unreasonable centralization.
+Jellyfin aims to be the best free and open-source media streaming platform possible, without any proprietary/locked features or unreasonable centralization.

 Jellyfin is a project made up entirely and exclusively of Volunteers who donate their free time to the project.